Abu'l-Hasan Sani al-Mulk: Career

-Abu'l-Hasan first became a Qajar court painter near the end of Muḥammad Shāh’s reign (1834-1848).
-His work caught the attention of the subsequent ruler, Nasir al-Din Shah, who made him chief court painter and gave him the title Sani al Molk, meaning "Craftsman or Painter of the Kingdom" or Artisan of the Kingdom According to Stanislaus State professor Staci Gem Scheiwiller, he distinguished himself with "lifelike portraits of dignitaries, which convey a profound psychological intensity, such as in his work Prince Ardishir Mirza, Governor of Tehran."
+Abu'l-Hasan first became a Qajar court painter near the end of Mohammad Shah Qajar’s reign (1834-1848).
+His work caught the attention of the subsequent ruler, Naser al-Din Shah, who made him chief court painter and gave him the title Sani al Molk, meaning "Craftsman or Painter of the Kingdom" or Artisan of the Kingdom According to Stanislaus State professor Staci Gem Scheiwiller, he distinguished himself with "lifelike portraits of dignitaries, which convey a profound psychological intensity, such as in his work Prince Ardishir Mirza, Governor of Tehran."
 He is also well-known for his skillful and detailed depictions of hands, feet and facial expressions.

-In 1861, he was appointed as Director of Printing and Chief Illustrator by Nasir al-Din Shah, who said that Abu'l-Hasan earned this new title to his superior lithographic abilities.
+In 1861, he was appointed as Director of Printing and Chief Illustrator by Naser al-Din Shah, who said that Abu'l-Hasan earned this new title to his superior lithographic abilities.
 His main responsibility was to edit the weekly court newspaper, called the Ruznameh-ye Dowlat-e ʿAliyeh-ye Iran (The newspaper of the great government of Iran).
 The newspaper was printed using a lithographic process.
-It contained representations of notable events, portraits of people from the royal palace, prints of inner spaces in the palace, and showcased Nasir al-Din Shah's daily activities.
-Bringing these images to the public allowed Nasir-al Din Shah to establish more of a relationship with his subjects.
+It contained representations of notable events, portraits of people from the royal palace, prints of inner spaces in the palace, and showcased Naser al-Din Shah's daily activities.
+Bringing these images to the public allowed Naser-al Din Shah to establish more of a relationship with his subjects.
 Sani al Molk mostly used oil painting and watercolor to create the realistic images.
 According to scholar Staci Scheiwiller, lithography can be in Arabic is "basma tasvir," which also means "painting after printed picture."
 The term suggests that Persian artists learned to reproduce photography with painting.

-Around 1862, Nasir al-Din Shah initiated a Royal Art School.
+Around 1862, Naser al-Din Shah initiated a Royal Art School.
 As part of the school, Abu'l-Hasan taught a workshop in lithographic printing.
 The main goal of this workshop was to teach more students to bring images to the public, but the workshop also reproduced the work of famous European artists and sold them for a commission.

 One Thousand and One Nights

-In 1853, Nasir al-Din Shah commissioned Abu'l-Hasan to design and supervise 34 painters in the creation and illustration of the six volume manuscript One Thousand and One Nights, also known as Arabian Nights in European languages.
+In 1853, Naser al-Din Shah commissioned Abu'l-Hasan to design and supervise 34 painters in the creation and illustration of the six volume manuscript One Thousand and One Nights, also known as Arabian Nights in European languages.
 Scholars Mahyar Asadi and Azadeh Amjadi at the University of Fine Arts in Tehran, Iran believe that his work on this manuscript was influenced by previous Iranian painters during the reign of Caliph Noaman.
-They find many similarities in the depiction of the Caliph's son Zu-olmakan and Nasir al-Din Shah.
+They find many similarities in the depiction of the Caliph's son Zu-olmakan and Naser al-Din Shah.
 They use semiotics (the study of origins) to discover that both sets of illustrations have very similar detailing in facial features, clothing, hands and feet.
 Today, the manuscript is preserved in the Golestan Palace in Tehran, Iran.
 The manuscript contains 1,134 pages and at least three miniatures per page.